 Under both agencies’ rules, you must allow the agency at least 180 days to investigate the charge of discrimination before proceeding with your claim in court.
 Cases can be brought to either state or federal courts.
 A case filed in state court under federal law may be subject to removal, which means a defendant employer might request to move the case to federal court because it involves a federal statute.

 - Once the EEOC issues a document called “Dismissal and Notice of Rights” or “Notice of Right to Sue,” only then can you file a case based on your federal claim.

 - You have 60 days from the date the TWCCRD issues its own “right-to-sue” letter (or dismisses your claim) to file your claim, or within 2 years from the date your state law charge was filed, whichever is earlier.

 Need Help?
 Call Employment Lawyers at (713) 352-3433.

 Consulting a skilled attorney about your case will give you the best chance of succeeding with your lawsuit.
 Our experienced Houston employment law attorneys are familiar with the deadlines involved in a discrimination case.
-Shellist Lazarz Slobin LLP is experienced with filing complaints and handling lawsuits regarding all types of employment discrimination violations, and we have won a number of lawsuits resulting in client compensation.
+Shellist Lazarz Slobin is experienced with filing complaints and handling lawsuits regarding all types of employment discrimination violations, and we have won a number of lawsuits resulting in client compensation.
 Let us zealously represent you in negotiations and in court.